Housing Agency to prioritise affordability, supply and social inclusion in Carlow over Next 3 Years

 More affordable housing, increasing the supply of social and private homes and addressing social inclusion issues such as homelessness and ageing are the priorities for the work of The Housing Agency over the next three years – for Co.
 Carlow and throughout Ireland.

-That’s according to Housing Agency CEO Bob Jordan, who was speaking today at the launch of the Agency’s new Statement of Strategy 2022-2024.
+That’s according to Housing Agency CEO Bob Jordan, who was speaking this week at the launch of the Agency’s new Statement of Strategy 2022-2024.

 The Housing Agency is the Government Agency working to deliver sustainable and affordable housing for all.
 Its Statement of Strategy was launched today by the Minister for Housing, Local Government and Heritage, Darragh O’Brien TD.
 It frames the work of The Housing Agency under three broad themes: